Skip to navigation

 [List of tapes and videos deleted]

-Nice, eh: the genuine Tibetan experience in your living room, complete with stereo sound and Dolby noise reduction.
-Then again, this was from the same newsletter that had an article on 'elf immolation', and contained the following new-age bullshit in an article entitled 'Healing in Dharamsala' by the delightfully named Fleur Wood: 'Looking for a spot of Spontaneous Healing, Reiki, Aura Cleansing or Past Life Therapy?
+Nice, eh; the genuine Tibetan experience in your living room, complete with stereo sound and Dolby noise reduction.
+Then again, this is from the same newsletter that has an article on 'elf immolation', and contains the following new-age bullshit in an article entitled 'Healing in Dharamsala' by the delightfully named Fleur Wood: 'Looking for a spot of Spontaneous Healing, Reiki, Aura Cleansing or Past Life Therapy?
 Well, you've come to the right town.'
-My stomach began to sink.
+Reading this, my stomach began to sink.

 Escape to Bhagsu